Advanced tools and strategies#

 Another, more modular but less interconnected option would be to run multiple independent instances of DySTrack that monitor for different file names and trigger different pipelines.

-Example use case: Event-based swapping between overview and targetted acquisitions
+Example use case: Event-based swapping between overview and targeted acquisitions

 In this example, the microscope periodically images a field of largely stationary cells in a monolayer, using a low-magnification objective.
 These images are passed to DySTrack, which computes and returns coordinates for drift correction, especially in z.